porrasm/csgo-chat-gpt/README.md

 3. Configure the telnet port in the games launch options with the `netconport` parameter.
 Example: `netconport 12350`
 4. Get your ChatGPT API key from [here](https://platform.openai.com/account/api-keys)
 5. Run the program
-6. Type 'config' in the console
+6. Type 'config' in the console (restart the program after saving the file)
 7. Configure the bot
 8. Type 'start' in the console